fuzhouch/hashbld/README.md

 with 3 issues when I try to build a game with Heaps.io.

-The first issue is, the official ``Makefile`` and ``CMakeLists.txt`` does not guaranteed to be built on all Operating Systems.
-For example, Hashlink 1.3 depends on Operating System to provide ``mbedtls`` to build ``ssl.hdll`` module.
-It uses an old, ``2.x`` version, while systems like Archlinux/Manjaro has been upgraded system to use an incompatible ``mbedtls 3.x`` which causes build breaks.
-To build it, developers have to manually modify ``Makefile`` to point to correct ``mbedtls 2.x`` path, based on Operating System settings.
+The first issue is, the official ``Makefile`` and ``CMakeLists.txt`` are not guaranteed to be built on all Operating Systems.
+For example, Hashlink 1.3 depends on Operating Systems to provide ``mbedtls`` for ``ssl.hdll`` module.
+It uses an old, ``2.x`` version, while systems like Archlinux/Manjaro has been upgraded to use ``mbedtls 3.x``.
+The ``3.x`` version is incompatible with ``2.x``, which causes build breaks.
+To build it, I have to manually modify ``Makefile`` to point to correct ``mbedtls 2.x`` path, based on Operating System settings.
 It's difficult to maintain, and hard to automate the build process.

-The second issue is a dynamic linkage management.
-The official ``Makefile`` and ``CMakeLists.txt`` searches dependencies with whatever versions provided by Operating System, mostly dynamically linked libraries.
-When copying the executable binaries from build machine to client machines, it's not guaranteed to run because client machines may use different version of libraries, or just haven't installed some of them.
-It can impact from functionality libraries like ``libsdl``, to fundamental libraries like ``libc`` and ``libstdc++``.
+The second issue is dynamic linkage management.
+The official ``Makefile`` and ``CMakeLists.txt`` search dependencies with whatever versions provided by Operating System, mostly dynamically linked libraries.
+When copying the executable binaries from my build machine to client machines, it's not guaranteed to run because client machines may use different version of dependencies, or just haven't installed some of them.
+The impacted dependencies vary from functionality libraries like ``libsdl``, to fundamental libraries like ``libc`` and ``libstdc++``.
-To fix the issue, I need to ensure most functionality code is linked statically.
-If some libraries must be linked dynamically (notably ``OpenAL`` and ``libsndio``), I want to exactly ensure their dependencies as well.
+To fix the issue, most dependencies should be linked statically.
+If some of them must be linked dynamically
+(notably ``OpenAL`` and ``libsndio``), Their dependencies need to be checked as well.

-The last issue, is the ability to upgrade dependencies.
+The last issue is the ability to upgrade dependencies.
-Hashlink includes some dependencies in their code base, which are very old version.
+Hashlink includes some dependencies in their code base, which are very old versions.
 To prevent software bugs, esp., security breaches, I need an ability to understand which version of dependencies I build with, and upgrade if necessary.
-This is especially true when a game needs to download data remotely and execute.
+This is especially true when a game needs to download executable data remotely, e.g., network gaming.

 ### Known issues and solution